HHLA is focused on electrification and renewable energy

 In addition, about 120 battery-powered passenger cars are already in operation.
 The vehicles are used by employees at the terminals to move between the facilities.
 They are also used as shuttle services and first aid vehicles.
 The entire e-fleet relies on electricity from renewable energy sources.
 A comprehensive network of charging stations ensures that HHLA employees can find an electric car if needed.
 A large proportion of the e-vehicles move only within the respective terminal boundaries, but nevertheless, annual mileages of 25,000 km and more are not uncommon, as the terminals operate 24/7.
 This results in over 700,000 kilometres being covered by HHLA’s e-fleet every year.
 The use of e-vehicles reduces both noise pollution and carbon emissions.
 In addition, battery-powered passenger cars require significantly less maintenance than vehicles with combustion engines.

 Electrification is also underway at the other terminals.
 At the Container Terminal Burchardkai for example, the electrified storage crane system is being continuously expanded and was supplemented by two new storage blocks with six cranes in the beginning of 2023.
 In the case of terminal facilities which, in HHLA’s view, cannot yet be electrified in any meaningful way, the focus is on increasing energy efficiency through hybrid drives.
-In 2023, 8 new large units with hybrid technology are added to the fleet.
+In 2023, 8 new large units with hybrid technology were added to the fleet.
 With this technology, carbon emissions are reduced by around 30 percent compared to earlier models.

 Container Terminal Burchardkai is HHLA's largest container terminal.